jborjon/jborjon.github.io/portfolio/incredible-benefits-of-early-intervention-autism.md

 When you hear the term "autism spectrum," you may picture something like the visible light spectrum: A linear progression of color with red on one end, violet on the other, and every other hue in between.

-But the autism spectrum is a <a href="https://www.psycom.net/autism-single-spectrum-myth" target="_blank">three-dimensional spectrum</a> with many complexities that can’t be reduced to a linear model.
+But the autism spectrum is a [three-dimensional spectrum](https://www.psycom.net/autism-single-spectrum-myth){:target="_blank"} with many complexities that can’t be reduced to a linear model.

 A child with ASD isn’t simply closer to one end of the spectrum or the other; she or he is at several different spots inside a messy pyramid with a labyrinth of cognitive and behavioral areas.